bobvanluijt/bobvanluijt.github.io/_posts/2017-07-22-Write-it-Down.md

 img_title: "Write it Down!"
 img_sub_title: ""
 bg_color: ""
-tags: Design Writing Technology Strategy
+tags: design writing technology strategy
 redirect_from: /write-it-down-a8b046194c27/
 ---
 When I studied in Boston, I had a teacher who kept repeating one thing over and over in his distinctive New Yorker accent.